dasgoutam/personal-website/posts/second-obsidian-post.md

 # Some Header

-I'll add a backlink to see how it behaves - [[Obsidian-Next JS linking]]
+I'll add a backlink to see how it behaves - [[Linking to Obsidian]]

 ## Type 2 Header
 Some content below it